Table of Content

 A Draft Red Herring Prospectus (DRHP) is a document that is prepared to introduce a new business or product to a potential investor.

 This document should be able to communicate the product vision and target audience.
-This is not a final document for an investor, but rather a way of demonstrating value and providing investors with enough information for them to decide whether they want to invest in the company or not.
+This is not a final document for an investor.
+It is a way of demonstrating value and providing investors with enough information for them to decide whether they want to invest in the company or not.

 It can be considered as an outline of the formal prospectus, and it’s typically created at the beginning of an IPO process.
 The goal is to give potential investors and company officials an overview of what they will find in the formal prospectus, which is usually prepared after some time elapses following the publication of the DRHP.
 It contains information about the company’s background, key facts about the latest fundraising, and market research.
 It also includes details on how much capital will be needed for each investment stage and generally highlights the positive aspects of the company.